-While Microsoft officials were using this week’s Dynamics Convergence 2012 conference in Houston to update the company’s cloud ERP integration roadmap, they also took the opportunity
+While Microsoft officials were using this week’s Dynamics Convergence 2012 conference in Houston to update the company’s cloud ERP integration roadmap, they also took the opportunity to sketch in more elements of their vision for end-to-end integration of manufacturing, retail and the supply chain on Dynamics ERP.

 In public presentations and one-on-one interviews, Microsoft senior managers painted a picture of a company that hopes to leverage its uniquely broad reach into consumer, desktop and enterprise platforms and applications to build the seamlessly integrated supply chain that numerous competitors, including SAP and Oracle, also hold up as their ERP Holy Grail.